10up/brightcove-video-connect/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.1.2 =
+1.1.2 is a major bugfix release and is reccommended for all users

 = 1.1.1 =
 1.1.1 is a major bugfix release and is reccommended for all users